-The Cathedral Tower Experience is part of our complete package offering where you can also indulge in a city and ferry tour for a single price.
+The Cathedral Tower Experience is part of our complete package offering where you can also indulge in a city and ferry tour for one single price.

 Next up on our list of things to do in Liverpool is the British Music Experience.
 It makes sense that a city rich with musical heritage has its own exhibition dedicated to telling the story of British music.

-If you haven’t visited the Albert Dock, have you truly been to Liverpool?
+If you haven’t visited the Royal Albert Dock Liverpool, have you truly paid a visit to the city?
 This famed location has recently been awarded a ‘Royal’ title to recognize the landmark’s significant role in the city’s maritime history.
 The dock is next door to the Echo Arena and just a short walk away from the bustling city centre.